 - Click the Account Permissions column head to sort the list by permissions.”

-To connect a Google Search Console account, you need to be at least an Owner or a Full user (restricted users cannot connect GSC to Semrush).
+To connect a Google Search Console account to Backlink Audit or the Link Building tool, you need to be at least an Owner or a Full user (restricted users cannot connect GSC to these tools).

 You can see your account’s users and permissions from the Users and Permissions page in Google Search Console settings.